 4. Know how to apologise

 We’re all human.
-If you make a mistake be the first to apologise.
+If you make a mistake be the first to put your hand up and apologise.

 5. Don’t make promises you can’t keep

 Broken promises break relations.
 It is way better to under-promise and over-deliver than the other way round!
 Remember this one!!

 Also known as the ‘extra mile’.
 Clients appreciate it when you do.